- Accidental Innuendo:

-- Certain names and titles had them as well; most notably the resident daredevil, "The oh-so-daring Mike Hunt" or debate programs with the title "Mass Debate."
+- Certain names and titles had them; most notably the resident daredevil, "The oh-so-daring Mike Hunt" or debate programs with the title "Mass Debate."
 These were always pronounced very carefully.
 Played with in the "mass debate", wherein Mike Channel quickly notices the accidental innuendo and tries to avoid it - but unfortunately for him, he's stuck with the pre-recorded jingles.

-- Crowning Music of Awesome: Repeatedly.
+- Awesome Music: Repeatedly.
 Every single episode of Radio Active, and quite a few episodes of KYTV, had at least one, often two, pre-recorded songs written by Phillip Pope and recorded by the cast, parodying various popular artists, genres or songs.
 One of them, Meaningless Songs In Very High Voices by "The Hee Bee Gee Bees" (parody of The Bee Gees) even became a minor hit.

 - Growing the Beard: Radio Active took until the second season to completely gel; the first season is amusing enough but suffers from a lot of Early Installment Weirdness (the presenters are largely interchangeable and personality-less, and the focus is less on their incompetence and more on parodies and eccentric guests) the writing is less sharp, containing a bit of repetitiveness and drawn-out jokes — but by the second season the scriptwriters had found their groove and the show had found its form.